 For this study, we looked at data for 60 AdThrive publishers that switched to BigScoots in 2020 and 2021.

-For each publisher, we compared key site speed metrics related to hosting for the month prior and the month after the switch.
+We compared key site speed metrics related to hosting for the month prior and the month after the switch for each publisher.
 We used the Google CrUX data set — real-world data from actual Chrome users — to get the most accurate view of each site’s change in performance.

 What metrics did we look at?